Responding to callouts (December 2018)

 The Team is always looking to expand its membership and are particularly keen to have younger members joining the enthusiastic team who work together to support the people living and using the Valley.
 Anyone interested in joining the Team should contact Leslie Webb, on 01900 85609 or email him here.

-A broader overview of the CFR activities in the North West of England can be found at the NWAS CFR website here and you can see a little more about the techniques that CFRs use at the Cockermouth First Responders website here.
+A broader overview of the CFR activities in the North West of England can be found at the NWAS CFR website here.
 An important concept within emergency life support is the Chain of Survival.
 In the event of someone having a sudden cardiac arrest, the best chance of survival is for a series of things to happen as early as possible, starting with prompt recognition that something is wrong and calling an ambulance by phoning 999.
 This is followed, when appropriate, by Cardio-Pulmonary Resuscitation (CPR), applying an electric shock to the heart using a defibrillator and finally, treatment by experienced paramedics and others.
 With these objectives in mind, in 2013 the North West Ambulance Service introduced their CardiacSmart initiative to increase the number of public access defibrillators within communities and the number of people trained in basic life support skills.

 Useful information for everyone